kbilsted/NotepadPlusPlusPluginPack.Net/README.md

 The best way is to install [MSBuild.ILMerge.Task][1] via NuGet in your plugin project.
 It will include [ILMerge][2] as dependency and attach itself to your Visual Studio build process.
 By that, with every build you compile a merged plugin *.dll* including all your custom references to use.
 ILMerge will add configuration files to your project: *ILMerge.props* and *ILMergeOrder.txt*.
 Refer to the official homepage for more information about the configuration possibilities.

 *Note: To use ILMerge in your plugin you have to change the **Target Framework** of your plugin project to at least .NET Framework 4.0 (CP).
 ILMerge can work with .NET 3.5 and below, but requires additional configuration and adaptation.
 If you do not required the extreme backwards compatibility, upgrade the .NET Framework target as quick and easy solution.*

+### 32 vs 64 bit
+Notepad++ comes in two versions, 32 bit and 64 bit.
+Unfortunately this means plugins need to create two versions as well.

+Using this template you can switch between the two using the Visual Studio "Target Platform" drop-down.

+When publishing your plugin you should build in Release mode for both x86 and x64 and publish both resulting dll's (e.g. `bin/Release/myPlugin.dll` and `/bin/Release-x64/MyPlugin.dll`)

 ## Versioning
 Until we reach v1.0 expect a bit of chaos and breaking changes.